 The number of sports teams we field are a testament to how active our children are.
-School sports teams your child might like to join include futsal, touch, hockey and netball.
+School sports teams your child might like to join include futsal, hockey and netball.

 Our school playground is so much fun we notice many kids don't want to leave at 3pm!
 Children are outdoors at morning tea and lunchtimes, with the only exceptions being those days it is absolutely pouring down.